Coterra Energy Inc. (CTRA): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-1989 Cabot Oil & Gas Corporation incorporated.
-Focused independent E&P entity, building on Cabot Corporation's legacy energy assets.
+1989 Cabot Oil & Gas Corporation established.
+Became a focused independent exploration and production (E&P) entity, building on the energy legacy of its parent, Cabot Corporation.

-Mid-2000s Cabot pivots to Marcellus Shale.
-Transformed Cabot into a leading, low-cost natural gas producer through prolific development in Northeast Pennsylvania.
+2010s Cabot pivots to Marcellus Shale.
+Transformed Cabot into a leading, low-cost natural gas producer by concentrating on the prolific assets in Northeast Pennsylvania.

-2021 Merger of Cabot and Cimarex announced and completed.
-Created Coterra Energy, a diversified company with top-tier assets in the Marcellus Shale (natural gas), Permian Basin (oil & liquids), and Anadarko Basin (oil, gas, liquids).
-Combined enterprise value was substantial.
+2021 Merger of Cabot Oil & Gas and Cimarex Energy completed.
+Created Coterra Energy, a diversified E&P company with top-tier assets in the Marcellus Shale (gas), Permian Basin (oil & liquids), and Anadarko Basin.

 Coterra Energy Inc. (CTRA) Ownership Structure